 More cocoa butter (fat) is extracted by using the Broma process than using a hydraulic press, and less fat remaining in the cocoa (powder) makes it easier to dissolve the cocoa into liquids.
 Broma process cocoa also has a more intense flavor than Dutch process cocoa, as no alkalis are added to the cocoa.

-Next you need soda water, not just carbonated water.
+Next, you need soda water, not just carbonated water.
 Have you ever tried dark chocolate with sea salt?
 It is a very tasty combination.
 Many chocolate syrup recipes call for the addition of a small amount of salt as well to enhance the flavour.
 The "soda" in soda water refers to salts like sodium which will serve our purpose.
 If you can’t find a proper soda water, use a mineral water instead.
 The carbonation level might not be the same, but if you have a soda syphon you can fix that.

 Finally, you need Acid Phosphate.
 Sorry, there is no way around it, a phosphate is a phosphate because of this particular ingredient.
 The characteristics that make this acid work so well is that it has a pure sour flavour.
-Citric acid has a distinctly fruity tang that doesn’t work as well with the savory characteristic of cocoa powder.
+Citric acid has a distinctly fruity tang that doesn’t work as well with the savoury characteristic of cocoa powder.
 Additionally, Acid Phosphate has a variety of salts (calcium, magnesium and potassium) that provide flavour enhancing properties to your chocolate soda.

 Cocoa Powder 30g